Adafruit PyGamer for MakeCode Arcade, CircuitPython or Arduino

 On the front you get a 1.8" 160x128 color TFT display with dimmable backlight - we have fast DMA support for drawing so updates are incredibly fast.
 A dual-potentiometer analog stick gives you great control, with easy diagonal movement - or really any direction you like.
 There's also 4 square-top buttons, which fit our square top button caps.
 The buttons are arranged to mimic a gaming handheld, with 2 menu-select buttons and 2 fire-action buttons.
 There's also 5 NeoPixel LEDs to dazzle or track activity.

 On the back we have a full Feather-compatible header socket set, so you can plug in any FeatherWing to expand the capabilities of the PyGamer.
-There's also 3 STEMMA connectors - two 3-pin with ADC/PWM capability and one 4-pin that connects to I2C - you can use this for Grove sensors as well.
+There's also 3 STEMMA 2.0mm PH connectors - two 3-pin with ADC/PWM capability and one 4-pin that connects to I2C - you can use this for Grove sensors as well as Stemma QT with an adapter cable.

 For built in sensors, there's a light sensor that points out the front, and a 3-axis accelerometer that can detect taps and free-fall.
 To make bleeps and bloops, plug in any set of stereo headphones.
 For projects where you need more volume, you can plug in one of our 8 ohm speakers.
 The PyGamer will auto-switch to headphones when they're plugged in, otherwise play through the speaker.